 Passengers on a typical voyage range from their 30s to their 80s - with a majority usually from 45 - 65, but a little younger on the Rembrandt van Rijn, between 30 - 55.
 Our expeditions attract independent-minded travellers from around the world.
 They are characterised by a strong interest in exploring remote regions.
 The camaraderie and spirit that develops aboard is an important part of the expedition experience.
 Many departures have several nationalities on board.

-    Three meals of international cuisine per day are served buffet style in the restaurant and is prepared by our cook.
+Three simple but good meals of international cuisine per day are served buffet style in the restaurant and is prepared by our cook.

 In keeping with our expeditions atmosphere, dress on board is informal.
 Bring casual and comfortable clothing for all activities.
 Keep in mind that much of the spectacular scenery can be appreciated from deck, which can be slippery.
 Bring sturdy shoes with no-slip soles and make sure the parka is never far away in case of the call "Whales!" comes over the loudspeaker and you have to dash outside.
 Wear layers since it is comfortably warm aboard the ship - and often cold on deck.

 The electrical supply aboard the ship is 220 volt 50hz.
 Electrical outlets are standard European with two thick round pins.
 U.S. passengers may need a 220v/110v converter.